Artificial Intelligence for Nonprofits: Complete Explainer

 If you’ve been asking questions like these, you’re not alone.
 In this crash course, we’ll walk through all the essentials and show how AI technology has evolved to finally deliver everyday value for nonprofits of all sizes.
 Here’s what we’ll cover:

 At Dataro, our entire mission is to help nonprofit organizations raise more through AI-powered technology.
-AI-driven strategies can and should play a role in the post-COVID nonprofit landscape.
+AI-driven strategies can and should play a role in 2024 and beyond.
 We have to start by cutting through the clutter of buzzwords and misconceptions so that we can learn how this technology is actually leveraged to drive smarter fundraising.
 Let’s dive in.

 Let's start with some frequently asked questions about artificial intelligence for nonprofits.